-Classes start in spring, summer, and fall.
+Classes start in January, May, and September.
 To apply to this online Graphic Design Degree program, you'll need to complete our degree application, write an application essay, provide 5-10 samples of art or design, and order transcripts from high school or colleges attended.

 "As a trained graphic designer, I really like helping students select their program options.
-They're getting to take classes I'd like to take myself!" – Mhelanie Hernandez, Director of Admissions
+They're getting to take classes I'd like to take myself!" – Mhelanie Hernandez, Senior Admissions Advisor

-Whenever you're ready, talk to our friendly Admissions admissions staff.
-Here are some next steps:
+Whenever you're ready, talk to our friendly Admissions admissions staff or sign up for an Open House.

 To take this online program, you'll need a computer with an Internet connection as well as additional software and supplies.